Hotelsnl/SimpleXmlBuilder/README.md

     )
 ```

-* Using a associative PHP array to generate an XML message.
+* Using an associative PHP array to generate an XML message.
   The special keys `@attributes` and `@namespace` can be added to add
   attributes to the parent element.
   Strings containing XML special characters will be captioned in a